BoeJaker/Docker-MediaServer/README.md

 All containers can be built in multiples to create redundancy within the structure of the media server.
 Performance overhead is minmial, allowing for more robust connections to the containers.

 ### Docker swarm
+Use the docker_stack_deploy.py script to quickly deploy this stack to a swarm

 ## Maintainence & Monitoring